 For anniversary night I have dressed a bit posher; black dress, dark stockings, sensibly heeled court shoes.
 Any worries about my being overdressed quickly evaporate as soon as I discover Lucy and Nicki.
 Self-pronounced fashion icons even back in the day, they have used the last decade to hone their style to a deadly edge.
 Sadly, though, the two of them look a little lost without their queen bee, Sonja.

-Seemed that Sonja couldn’t make it.
+Seems that Sonja couldn’t make it.

 I admit it, I was a math swot through and through.
 I was unexpectedly good at PE, too, but that didn’t save me.
 With boys, the sporty ones pick on the chubbies.
 With girls, the line between worthy and unworthy life runs far more intricately, and separating those existences has been bestowed upon the likes of Sonja and her lip-glossed minions.